cknien/embsys100/assignment04/Problem 1/problems_1_answer.md

 *a.
 Convert the Blinking Led demo to use the corresponding bit-band address instead of the register address used in the peripheral region.*

-Ans:see attached source code "main.c"
+>Ans: see attached source code "main.c"

 *b.
 What instructions does the compiler produce in assembly for the “writing” to the GPIO bit when using bit-band address?*